Mallabia: Geography

 The municipality of Mallabia is located in the eastern part of Biscay.
 It limits at north with the municipalities of Markina-Xemein and Etxebarria, at south with Zaldibar at east with Eibar (province of Gipuzkoa) and Ermua and at west with Berriz.

 Transportation

-The town is crossed by the roads BI-3301 (Ermua-Trabakua), BI-633 (Durango-Ondarroa) and the N-634, which connects the town with Bilbao, Donostia, Durango and Eibar, among others.
+The town is crossed by the roads BI-3301 (Ermua-Trabakua), BI-633 (Durango-Ondarroa) and the N-634, which connects the town with Bilbao, San Sebastián, Durango and Eibar, among others.
 The nearest highway is the AP-8, which cannot be accessed from the town; the closest access is located in Ermua.

 The narrow-gauge regional railways Euskotren Trena does not have a station in the town, despite crossing near to it.